two-spoons/two-spoons.github.io/_pages/about.md

 the introductions will go here

-the purpose statement will follow
+the purpose statement will follow.